vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

                               Use "-v" (verbose) to try even more combinations

 ..
-Tip :: If we don't get a exact exploit for a version, it is also recommended to read the exploits which are highlighted as they may be valid for lower versions too.
+Tip :: If we don't manage to find an exploit for a specfic version, it is recommended to check the notes of the exploits which are highlighted as they may be valid for lower versions too.
 For example Let's say we are searching for exploits in Example_Software version 2.1.3.
 However, version 2.2.2 contains multiple vulnerablities.
 Reading the description for 2.2.2 we find out it's valid for lower versions too.

 SecLists.Org Security Mailing List Archive
 ------------------------------------------

-There would be some days, when you won't find vulnerability in searchsploit.
-We should also check the `seclists.org security mailing list google search <http://seclists.org/>`_, if someone has reported any bug for that particular software.
+There will be some days, when you won't find vulnerability with searchsploit.
+In this case, we should also check the `seclists.org security mailing list google search <http://seclists.org/>`_, if someone has reported any bug for that particular software that we can exploit.

 Google-Vulns
 ------------

-It is suggested that whenever you are googling something,  also try with the words such as ctf, github, python, tool etc. For example.
-Let's say, you are stuck in a docker or in a specific cms.
+It is suggested that whenever you are googling something,  you add words such as vulnerability, exploit,ctf, github, python, tool etc. For example.
+Let's say, you are stuck in a docker or on a specific cms.
 Search for docker ctf or <cms_name> ctf/ github etc.

 Webservices
 -----------

-If a webserver is running on the machine, we can start with running
+If a webserver is running on a machine, we can start with running

 whatweb
 ^^^^^^^

-Utilize whatweb to find what server is running.
+Utilize whatweb to find what software stack a server is running.

 ::